getindata/dbt-flink-adapter/README.md

 it will fail and in Flink logs you will find that it cannot find your tables.
 Currently, the only way to run this would be to rerun entire model.

 Session handler is stored in `~/.dbt/flink-session.yml` file, if you want to force new session you can simply delete that file.

+## Releasing

+To release new version first execute [prepare-release](https://github.com/getindata/flink-dbt-adapter/actions/workflows/prepare-release.yml) action.
+Please keep in mind that major and minor version have to be exactly the same as major and minor version of dbt-core.

+This action will create a release branch with bumped version and changelog prepared for release.
+It will also open a Pull Request to main branch if everything is ok with it - merge it.

+Next execute [publish](https://github.com/getindata/flink-dbt-adapter/actions/workflows/publish.yml) on branch that was just created by prepare-release action.